 - If you are well acquainted with the test, you can even opt for self study.

-7. Subjects to focus on; what are my strengths and weak areas?
+2. What subjects should I focus on; what are my strong and weak areas?

 Strengthen your strong points and build on your weak areas.
 Make sure that you leave no stone unturned when you prepare for the test.
 For example, if Math is a weak area, understand the concepts and their applicability before you begin attempting questions.